Student and New Professional Outstanding Paper Award

 The nominee should be:

-- a student who is seeking a degree in human development, family studies, family sciences, health, psychology, sociology, or related field;
+- a student who is seeking a degree in human development, Family Science, health, psychology, sociology, or related field;

 - a new professional who is a professional graduating in a field of study related to NCFR's mission and working in the field for less than five years; and

 - ready to submit a proposal to the NCFR Annual Conference through the Religion, Spirituality and Family Section.